anna-m-b/virtual-pet/README.md

 - its fitness level falls to 0

-To set things in motion we need to call start and pass in a time in milliseconds that will set the length of a day.
+To set things in motion we need to call start and pass in a time in milliseconds (minimum is 5000) that will set the length of a day.
 For example:

 `$ yourPetName.start(20000)`